January FOMC minutes: Little risk in pause

 * Almost all participants thought it desirable to announce before too long a plan to stop reducing the Fed’s asset holdings later this year

-STOCKS: S&P 500 seesaws in tight range near unchanged; gains cut to up 0.1 percent
+STOCKS: S&P 500 seesawed in tight range either side of flat, last up 0.24 percent

 KATHY JONES, CHIEF FIXED INCOME STRATEGIST, SCHWAB CENTER FOR FINANCIAL RESEARCH, NEW YORK